freesoul84/100DaysOfMLcode/log.md

   - ## Day 14 | 30 August 2018
 #### progress :
-I learn some articles on deep learning from medium. and watch some videos of deep learning introduction to understand the term.
+I read some articles on deep learning from medium. and watch some videos of deep learning introduction to understand the term.
   <br/>

   - ## Day 15 | 31 August 2018